tclahr/uac-docs/docs/index.md

 ## Contributing

+Have you created your own artifact files?
+Please share them with us!

+You can contribute with new artifacts, profiles, bug fixes or even proposing new features.
 Please read our [Contributing Guide](https://github.com/tclahr/uac/blob/master/CONTRIBUTING.md) before submitting a Pull Request to the project.

 ## License